andrew/ultimate-awesome/README.md

 - [awesome-coding-and-designing](https://github.com/CodeDesignInitiative/awesome-coding-and-designing) - Sammlung toller Lernquellen – kommentiert und erprobt.
 - [awesome-jsx](https://github.com/composite/awesome-jsx) - ⚡ A curated list of awesome JSX ecosystem and resources.
 - [fucking-awesome-datascience](https://github.com/correia-jpv/fucking-awesome-datascience) - 📝 An awesome Data Science repository to learn and apply for real world problems.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-python](https://github.com/correia-jpv/fucking-awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
-With repository stars⭐ and forks🍴.
 - [fucking-Best-websites-a-programmer-should-visit](https://github.com/Correia-jpv/fucking-Best-websites-a-programmer-should-visit) - 🔗 Some useful websites for programmers.
 With repository stars⭐ and forks🍴.
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.
 - [awesome-urweb](https://github.com/docelic/awesome-urweb) - Collection of awesome Ur/Web libraries, components, and projects.